bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

 <br>

 ### 5% off for non-VIP customers
-(including guest customers, and registered customers who not assigned to any groups, and registered customers who are assigned to a non-VIP group)
+(including guest customers and registered customers not assigned to any groups, and registered customers assigned to a non-VIP group)

 ```json title="Example request" lineNumbers
 {